 - If you think someone else’s child is being badly treated or abused, contact Oranga Tamariki–Ministry for Children or Police.
 In an emergency call 111.

-- Your local play centre, kindergarten, school, library or Citizens Advice Bureau can provide you with books and information about personal safety programmes for children.
+- Your local play centre, kindergarten, school, library, or Citizens Advice Bureau can provide you with information about personal safety programmes for children.